The Happiest Medium

 Anne Jordanova

-She is a film student at CUNY Brooklyn College-majoring in Directing, with an emphasis on German cinema, and had quite a bohemian life which has taken her from Paris to New York, Milan, Berlin, and Los Angeles.
+She was a film student at CUNY Brooklyn College-majoring in Directing, with an emphasis on German cinema, and had quite a bohemian life which has taken her from Paris to New York, Milan, Stockholm, and Los Angeles.
 Born into a family of performers -her grandmother was actress Jean Carlin- “Anya” relocated to Los Angeles in 2005 to pursue a career in the arts.
 After quickly finding success as a model, she spent the next few years traveling, working, and publishing a blog on her travels and life as a model.
 Anya is also passionate about animal rights and is a constant public voice in campaigns with PETA, Whaleman Foundation, and local animal rescue organizations.

 Her official website is: www.anyasamanthajordanova.com